Difference Between Star and Planet

 Star vs Planet

 The difference between Star and Planet is Star is an astronomical object, but Planet is a part of the solar system and a celestial body.
-Star twinkle at night, which means it has its light which they exhibit.
-Stars are made of helium and hydrogen, but Planet is made of solid, liquid, and gases.
+Star twinkles at night, which means it has a light which they exhibit.
+Stars are made of helium and hydrogen, but Planet is made of solids, liquids, and gases.

 Star vs Planet